 Young Couple that likes to host VS undesirable BTO layout

-As a couple fond of having guests over, and a husband with a penchant of finishing off a long day with a sip of friendly whiskey, having an open-concept home design to host their guests was on top of their bucket list when it came to building their first home.
+As a couple fond of having guests over, and a husband with a penchant for finishing off a long day with a sip of friendly whiskey, having an open-concept home design to host their guests were on top of their bucket list when it came to building their first home.
 Mr and Mrs Tey, had always envisioned their first home to be minimalistic, spacious, and with a touch of dark wooden accents.
 They appreciated the concept of the simple luxury that a spacious layout could bring.

 Having chosen a top-floor unit of the Tampines Green Verge BTO development, the couple was blessed with higher-than-normal ceilings.
-Unfortunately they later learned that their hopes of an open-concept home might be hindered due to the unfavourable location of the built-in bomb shelter.
-The bomb shelter was positioned between their kitchen and living room – a structual feature that could not be demolished to open up the space.
+Unfortunately, they later learned that their hopes of an open-concept home might be hindered due to the unfavourable location of the built-in bomb shelter.
+The bomb shelter was positioned between their kitchen and living room – a structural feature that could not be demolished to open up the space.
 With their fingers crossed, the couple bit their lips and turned to Noble Interior Design to solve their problem.

 Consulting with Winstar from Noble Interior design, the couple embarked on their journey to build their matrimonial home.
 “We turned to the team at Noble Interior design to come up with creative solutions to overcome their challenge.
 It was a long yet fruitful journey and the process was almost like a roller coaster ride but, our Interior Designer was able to manage our expectations throughout the renovation.”